-The binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product are :
+The binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics are:

-- o ESG analysis applied to at least 90% of the long portfolio of equity holdings, - o the Sub-Fund's equity portfolio universe is actively reduced. - What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?
+- o ESG analysis applied to at least 90% of the long portfolio of equity holdings; and - o The Sub-Fund's equity portfolio universe is actively reduced. - What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?